 - Rebounding – I talked before about this, but I spend a few minutes a day jumping on a mini-trampoline to get my blood flowing and increase lymph drainage.

 - Exercise – I’m also making exercise a priority, but concentrating on low-impact exercise like walking and weight training rather than extended cardio.

-These changes made a big difference for me even before I started taking the thyroid medication, and many of these factors are helpful to those with autoimmune disease in general.
+These changes made a big difference for me even before I started taking thyroid medication, and many of these factors are helpful to those with autoimmune disease in general.
 A reminder, though: I’m not a doctor and I don’t play one on the internet.
 This post is sharing my personal experience for information purposes only and should not be taken as medical advice.

 Have you tried any of these things to help boost your thyroid?
 What other changes have you made that has helped?
 Share below!